What is incident response plan: A Guide to Rapid Recovery

 Key activities in this phase include:

-- Acquiring and Configuring Tools: Ensuring the IRT has access to essential security tools like Security Information and Event Management (SIEM) systems, Endpoint Detection and Response (EDR) solutions, network sniffers, forensic toolkits, and secure communication platforms.
+- Acquiring and Configuring Tools: The IRT needs immediate access to technical tools.
+These include Security Information and Event Management (SIEM) platforms, Endpoint Detection and Response (EDR) software, network packet sniffers, and digital forensic kits.
+You also need a secure communication platform that stays online even if the main company network goes down.

-- Reflection Prompt: When was the last time your team ran a full-scale incident response simulation?
-What critical gaps were identified and addressed?
+- Reflection Prompt: When did your team last run a full-scale incident response simulation?
+What specific weaknesses did that drill reveal?

 Phase 2: Identification